paweljur/Codewars-Katas/JavaScript/6kyu/Find the unique number/README.md

 It’s guaranteed that array contains more than 3 numbers.
 ```
 The tests contain some very huge arrays, so think about performance

+This is the first kata in series:

+1. Find the unique number (this kata)
+2. Find the unique string
+3. Find The Unique